bsdimp/mk211bsd/STATUS.md

 More data on how to interpret these results will be obtained when we try to roll forward all the way to the most current patch 469.

+## Rebuild Status

+Bootstrap process

+ 1. run mk211bsd
+ 1. move the src.tap tape to a 2.11pl195 system
+ 1. extract into /scratch
+ 1. copy /scratch/usr/src/bin/as/as to /scratch/bin
+ 1. copy /scratch/usr/src/bin/as/as2 to /scratch/lib
+ 1. cd /scratch/usr/src/bin
+ 1. make ld nm CFLAGS="-O -I/scratch/usr/include"
+ 1. chroot /scratch
+ 1. cd /usr/src/bin
+ 1. cp nm ld /bin
+ 1. cp /bin/true /usr/bin/ranlib
+ 1. cd /usr/src/lib/libc
+ 1. make
+ 1. cp liba.c crt0.o /lib
+ 1. cd /usr/src/usr.bin
+ 1. cc -O -i -o ranlib ranlib.c -lc
+    a.
+Note: you have to do this by hand otherwise the circular depends in libc will cause undefined symbols.
+ 1. cp ranlib /usr/bin
+ 1. ranlib /lib/libc.a

+And here's where we die.
+Current status is that the next step of testing things by rebuilding ar fails with a boatload of undefines from libc.
+This is likely due to a mismatch between ranlib and ld as to what the table of contents means.